Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/deforming/shear.rst

 See below for the result of using *Shear* on a number of different elements.

 .. figure:: /images/editors_3dview_transformations-advanced-shear_mesh.jpg
-   :width: 640px

    The effects of a Shear transform with different Pivot Points.
    See the text below for additional information.

 The three frames of the image above show the effects of shearing on the selected vertices when